Dahlias: How to plant, grow and care for dahlias

-A firm summer favourite in the life of a gardener, dahlias need some work to make them as magnificent as possible.
-Here's everything you need to know about how to grow dahlias and how to take cuttings
+Dahlias are a must in the summer and autumn garden.
+Here's everything you need to know about how to grow dahlias and how to take cuttings.

 After years of being dismissed as old fashioned and garish, dahlias are firmly back in fashion.
 They are a much loved highlight of the late summer garden, and if deadheaded or cut regularly, they will produce hundreds of flowers until after the first frosts.